 At the end of each year, there is an annual Student Art Exhibit which celebrates the artistic achievement and collaborations of all students in the school.

 There is great enthusiasm for all arts at Ballet Tech, a school founded on the belief that the arts play an integral role in the development of the child’s mind, body, and creative spirit.

 The Dance Curriculum

-Students in Ballet Tech’s Middle School are part of the Upper School dance division.
-They dance 5 days a week, Monday through Friday.
+Students in Ballet Tech’s Middle School dance 5 days a week, Monday through Friday.
 Dance classes are incorporated into the regular school day.

-In addition to classes in ballet technique, the middle school curriculum includes classes in modern dance, pointe, character, gymnastics (boys), repertory, and stretch.
-8th grade students also take a series of modern dance classes at Juilliard.
+In addition to classes in ballet technique, the middle school curriculum includes classes in modern dance, pointe, character, gymnastics (boys), repertory, tap, and stretch.
 All students attend the Summer Session.